 Overcrossing.
 The approved project includes a pedestrian overcrossing at the Story Station.
 The proposed change to the project would adjust the location of the eastern and western landings of the pedestrian overcrossing.
-On the east, this change will require the removal of an existing driveway along Capitol Expressway into the gas station located south of Story Road due to pedestrian safety and traffic operational concerns.
+On the east, this change would maintain an existing driveway along Capitol Expressway into the gas station located south of Story Road.
 On the west, this change provides for improved clearances at the bottom of the access stairs and the crosswalk ramps and waiting areas at the intersection.
 Figure 3-4 shows the proposed changes to the Story Station.
 The proposed change to the project would also straighten out the Story Station Pedestrian Overcrossing, which is currently designed to be curvilinear.